pzrsa/product-sniper/README.md

 For the password, you would need to know if you 2FA enabled on your email account.

-If you're not sure how, Google 'how to enable EMAIL PROVIDER 2 factor authentication'

 For Gmail users:

 1. Open your Google account.